FAIRS, FESTIVALS & MORE

-Pork on the grill cookout, 4 p.m.
-April 12.
-Numerous side dishes will be served.
-The event is open to the public.
+St. Patty's Day "Warm Up," 4 p.m. featuring traditional corned beef, cabbage, potatoes and carrots, Irish music and cold beer, March 15.
 All past and present military personnel and their guests are welcome to the Bunker Bar for fellowship, camaraderie, entertainment, and refreshments.
 Bar hours: 2-8 p.m.
 Tuesdays-Sundays.
 Information: 941-301-4598.

 North Manatee American Legion Post 309: 2419 Bayshore Road, Palmetto